Quantum Hall correlations in tilted extended Bose-Hubbard chains

 We expand Eq.~\eqref{tilt_ebhm} in the strong tilt limit, $\Delta \gg J$ and $\Delta \gg U>V$, using the Schrieffer-Wolff transformation \cite{lake_2023_dipole}.
 We set ${V}/{U} = {2J^2}/{\Delta^2}$ and introduce a gauge transformation on bosonic operators, $\hat{a}_j\equiv i^{j\text{mod}2} \hat{b}_j$, to obtain a Hamiltonian valid up to $\mathcal{O}\left[ (J/\Delta)^3, (U/\Delta)^3 \right]$, (proven in Sec.~I, Ref.~\onlinecite{supplemental}):

 where the gauge transformation gives a positive dipole hopping term [the second to last term as depicted in Fig.~\ref{fig_schematic}(b)] with strength: $g \equiv 2 J^2/( \Delta^2 - 2J^2)$.
 Importantly, $\hat{H}_g$ commutes with the dipole-moment operator $\hat{P} = \sum_j j \hat{n}_j$ (mod $N_s$).
-We therefore consider Eq.~\eqref{short_range_laughlin_mapped} as projected into individual dipole moment sectors, allowing us to omit the constant tilt term.
+We therefore consider Eq.~\eqref{short_range_laughlin_mapped} as projected into individual dipole moment sectors, thus allowing omission of the constant tilt term and use of periodic boundary conditions.